ORCA (ORCAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ORCA Historical Price

-According to the latest data gathered on ORCA live price page, the current price of ORCA is 0.00093478USD.
-The circulating supply of ORCA(ORCAI) is 1000.00M ORCAI , giving it a market capitalization of $935.77K.
+According to the latest data gathered on ORCA live price page, the current price of ORCA is 0USD.
+The circulating supply of ORCA(ORCAI) is 1000.00M ORCAI , giving it a market capitalization of $934.80K.

 - 30 Days0.00%$ --$ 0.001635$ 0.000934